MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   ![Iteration Path Picker - Specific](../assets/SpecificIterationPathPicker.png "Selecting a specific iteration path") ![Iteration Path Picker - Team](../assets/TeamIterationPathPicker.png "Selecting a team iteration path")

   **YAML: iterationPath** - (Optional) Default is empty.
 Use a backslash as the delimiter of iteration hierarchies (e.g., *'MyProject\Release1\Sprint1'*).
-If you want to assign the current area of a specific team, use the special value &lt;team ID&gt;@currentIteration.
-To find the team ID, go to the team settings view and copy the value from the URL.
+If you want to assign the current area of a specific team, use the special value &lt;team name&gt;@currentIteration.

-  **Note:** When you select a team's current iteration, the iteration path parameter has the special value *Team ID;@currentIteration*.
+  **Note:** When you select a team's current iteration, the iteration path parameter has the special value *team name@currentIteration*.
 Do not change this value manually or the work item creation might fail.

 - <a name="fieldMappings">**Additional Fields:**</a> If you want to set additional field values, specify them here.
 Each line in the text box should contain a field-value-mapping in the form of **Field Name=Field Value** (e.g., *Description=This is a test*).
 Please make sure to set valid values for all required fields in the selected work item type.
 If you use incorrect field values or field names, the task will fail to create the work item.
 Like the rest of the task inputs, the field mappings support variables and nested variables.